Lethalz/ZetV2/Reference/Books/Models.md

 #### CHAPTER 6: THE THREE FUNDAMENTALS

 -   These are the three ways a man can become more vulnerable and less needy
+1. Creating an attractive and enriching lifestyle.
+(Honest living)
+2. Overcoming your fears and anxiety around women.
+(Honest action)
+3. Mastering the expression of your emotions and communicating fluidly.
+(Honest communication)
 -   Identifying and focusing on the fundamentals you need to work on most will be the quickest route to improving your love life and sex life
 -   Almost all men who struggle with relationships fall into one of two categories:
     -   socially anxious